felixmaude/coolcatz/moses.md

 by the painkillers he was taking.
 It has been a few weeks now and his foot is healing well.
 He is no longer lethargic.
 He is now Moses.

 You may ask, "What does it mean to be a Moses"?
 To be a Moses means to live on the edge, to live wild, to live rent free.
 For instance, every
-Sunday, Moses partakes in the _hardcore parcour_ on the stairs.
+Sunday, Moses partakes in the _hardcore parkour_ on the stairs.
 He balances on the ledge of the stairs, weaving through the stair posts.
 On a normal day, being a Moses includes short, bursted _meows_ while climbing up the castle, some feisty repetitive kicks to your foot, or a game of hide and seek (I have won a few games).
 Finally, to be a Moses everyday is to feed yourself, clean yourself, and do your bitness.
 All done in a timely manner.